web-token/jwt-doc/README.md

 * JSON Web Key Thumbprint ([RFC 7638](https://tools.ietf.org/html/rfc7638)).
 * Unencoded Payload Option [RFC7797](https://tools.ietf.org/html/rfc7797).

-This framework is not just a library, it contains Symfony bundles for an easy integration into your application.
+This framework is not just a library, it also contains a Symfony bundle for an easy integration into your application.
 It also provides a standalone console command that will help you to manager your keys and key sets.

 # Provided Features